 Sawyer is a tiny city located in the state of Kansas.
 With a population of 89 people and just one neighborhood, Sawyer is the 295th largest community in Kansas.
-Much of the housing stock in Sawyer was built prior to World War II, making it one of the older and more historic cities in the country.
+Sawyer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-When you are in Sawyer, you'll notice that it is more blue-collar than most other communities in America.
-62.96% of Sawyer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Sawyer is a blue-collar town, with 62.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sawyer is a city of transportation and shipping workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Sawyer who work in healthcare suport services (12.96%), sales jobs (9.26%), and food service (5.56%).

 Of important note, Sawyer is also a city of artists.
 Sawyer has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sawyer’s character.

-Overall, Sawyer’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Sawyer’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Compared to the rest of the country, citizens of Sawyer spend much less time in their cars: on average, their commute to work is only 16.07 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Sawyer is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Sawyer does not have a public transit system used by locals to get to and from work.

 The population of Sawyer has one of the lowest overall levels of education in the country: only 1.67% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.